Food Rocks

 Photo by Werner Weiss, 2002

-Food Rocks in The Land
+Food Rocks on the ground floor of The Land

 Birds, flowers, and tikis provide a “musical luau” at the Enchanted Tiki Room.
 Bears, a raccoon, a bison, a moose, and a stag deer perform a down-home concert at the Country Bear Jamboree.
 If you think these are unusual singers, just wait until you experience Food Rocks.

-The entertainers of Food Rocks are fruits, vegetables, dairy products, a basket of treats, a fish, a sandwich, kitchen tools, bags of junk food—and even food packaging.
+The entertainers of Food Rocks are fruits, vegetables, dairy products, a basket of treats, a fish, a sandwich, kitchen tools, bags of junk food — and even food packaging.

 Food Rocks at Epcot